 Multiplicity

 Multiplicity is a 1996 American science fiction comedy film starring Michael Keaton and Andie MacDowell about a man able to duplicate himself by machine, each duplicate developing a different personality, causing problems.
-It was based on Chris Miller's short story 'Multiplicity', published in National Lampoon magazine, Spring 1993.
+It was based on Chris Miller's short story of the same name, published in National Lampoon magazine.
 The film was co-produced and directed by Harold Ramis.
 The original music score was composed by George Fenton.

 Plot

-Doug Kinney (Michael Keaton) is a Los Angeles construction worker whose job is constantly getting in the way of his family.
-On one job to build a new wing of a scientific facility, Doug meets up with Dr. Leeds (Harris Yulin), a friendly scientist who has developed a successful method for cloning humans.
-Doug is introduced to Dr. Leeds' clone as proof.
-Dr. Leeds is sympathetic to Doug's troubles, so he allows Doug to clone himself so that the clone can take over for Doug at work, while the original Doug tries to spend quality time with his family.
-The clone, called "Two" (although he calls himself "Lance"), has all of Doug's memories and knowledge, but his personality is an exaggeration of Doug's masculine side.
-Doug goes to great lengths to keep his clone a secret.
-While Doug and his wife Laura (Andie MacDowell) are at a restaurant for dinner, Doug finds that Two is on his own date (due to not being allowed to be with Laura).
-Doug begins to worry about his clone being revealed.
+Doug Kinney works in construction in Los Angeles, and his job constantly gets in the way of his family.
+Working on a new wing of a scientific facility, Doug meets Dr. Leeds, a scientist who developed a method for cloning humans.
+He is introduced to Dr. Leeds' clone as proof.
+Sympathetic to Doug's troubles, Dr. Leeds clones him, so the clone can take over for Doug at work, while the original tries to spend time with his family.
+"Two", a clone who calls himself "Lance", has all of Doug's memories and knowledge, but is also an exaggeration of Doug's masculine side.

 More details